-To start the UVM-policy editor, complete the following procedure:
+To start the UVM-policy editor, complete the following Administrator Utility procedure:

-- 1. Start the Administrator Utility, and click the Policy Setup tab. - 2.
+- 1. Click the Configure Application Support and Policies button. - 2.
 In the UVM Policy area, click Remote Clients, and then click Edit Policy.
 The Global Policy Access Password window opens. - 3.
 Type password and press Enter.

-- Note: The default access password for the UVM-policy file is the word password.
-After you edit the UVM policy, you can change the access password. - 4.
-On the Policy Selection page, select the UVM-policy file (globalpolicy.gvm) from the drop-down list. - 5.
-Click the Object Selection tab, click Action or Object type, and select the object for which you want to assign authentication requirements. - Examples of actions include System Logon/Clear Screen Saver and E-mail Decryption; an example of an object type is Acquire Digital Certificate. - 6.
+Note: The default access password for the UVM-policy file is the word password.
+After you edit the UVM policy, you can change the access password.

+- 4. On the Policy Selection page, select the UVM-policy file (globalpolicy.gvm) from the drop-down list. - 5.
+Click the Object Selection tab, click Action or Object type, and select the object for which you want to assign authentication requirements. - Examples of actions include System Logon, System Unlock, and E-mail Decryption; an example of an object type is Acquire Digital Certificate. - 6.
 For each object that you select, click Policy Director controls selected object to enable Policy Director for the object.